Frazer/reveal.js/README.md

 # Things to fix:
-1. Hot loading of themes
-2. MarkDown support
+1. MarkDown support
-3. Speaker notes view
+2. Speaker notes view
-4. Slide overview view
+3. Slide overview view

-And, as this was a quick hack:
+And these styling changes were needed.
+As yet, I am unsure why, and what flow on effects it might have:

 I had to remove   position: relative;  from